brianrsmith1/Fedora-Dotfiles/README.md

 - You can rerun the installer anytime to add or update components.
 - The "Install Everything" option installs all available components and then exits.
 - Designed for Fedora 43.
-- After the installation is complete you may be required to manually paste the .zshrc code into the config strucute due to p10k do so by using the directory cd ~/.zshrc and pasting the code accordingly.
+- After the installation is complete you may be required to manually paste the .zshrc code into the config structure due to p10k do so by using the directory cd ~/.zshrc and pasting the code accordingly.
 - If fastfetch does not pop up automatically on a new terminal startup try these fixes | source ~/.zshrc | chsh -s $(which zsh) | chsh -s /usr/bin/zsh | echo $SHELL | This should output /usr/bin/zsh or /bin/zsh.

 ## ⚙️ Installation & Setup Guidechsh